Scott943/ProtoTrade/README.md

 ## Documentation

-Complete documentation can be found [here](https://scott943.github.io/Prototrade_Docs/quickstart.html)
+Complete documentation and a quickstart guide can be found [here](https://scott943.github.io/Prototrade_Docs/quickstart.html).

 ### Installation